 A young player with plenty of potential for learning to play football will be able to effectively use every source of information.
 These sources will be the coach, the environment, the experience gained and newly gained knowledge.
 In other words, he will understand and correctly use the information provided by the coach, consistent with the educational goal set before him, whether for training purposes or in a match.
 For this to happen, such players require an environment that gives them the opportunity to solve problems and adapt to situations encountered on the pitch.

 Academy-based coaches are so obsessed with the subject of a given training session, the game model, enforcement of the training plan, training performance, and group and team tactics that they completely ignore and largely misunderstand the learning process in adolescents.
 So instead of creating conditions for the players to individually solve situations occurring in the game, they too quickly squeeze them into a rigid framework of arrangements, formations and working in formation, etc…

 This leads to young players not only failing to adapt to situations on the pitch, but also understanding them and being able to solve them, because they have never or rarely had the opportunity to experience these situations – ones that young players rarely have the opportunity to experience at their stage of development and training:

-Solving 2 v 1 problems: to pass or dribble the ball
+Solving 2 v 1 problems: to pass or dribble the ball.

-How to defend 1-2's or overlapping situations
+How to defend 1-2's or overlapping situations.

-Third man run
+Third man run.

-How to defend in an overlap situation
+How to defend in an overlap situation.

-How to defend when an opponent runs forward with the ball
+How to defend when an opponent runs forward with the ball.

-How to create a line for passing
+How to create a line for passing.

-Interactions between one providing information and its recipient in 2 v 2 situations
+Interactions between one providing information and its recipient in 2 v 2 situations.

-1 v 1 situations learned not in isolation but surrounded by other players
+1 v 1 situations learned not in isolation but surrounded by other players.

 In such situations, young players adapt to what the opponent is doing, how he behaves and what ensues from a given situation.
 Players develop their potential in the context of the game and react to events on the pitch.
 The more lessons of this type, the better for the development of players’ potential, because it is they who decide on the solutions to problems, while it’s the coach who prepares such a game, where players will pick up information directly from the game itself.
 The coach will intervene less, with better results.
 His interventions will add to the learning process of young players and will have a positive impact on the development of their potential.

 To conclude this line of thought, young players will not fully use their potential at the next stage of learning if at the basic stage, group and team tactics have completely minimized the learning of individual technical and tactical skills.
 Instead of creating opportunities for players to learn and individually solve situations on the pitch, coaches too often and too quickly push for players to learn tactics, focusing on performance resulting from game models.